US skier Mikaela Shiffrin breaks Lindsey Vonn’s record with 83rd win - NewsBreak

 “It might take me a little bit to figure out what to say,” Shiffrin said.
 “I don’t know what to say right now.”

 Of Shiffrin’s 83 wins, 51 have come in slalom, 18 in giant slalom, five in super-G and only three in downhill.
-This was Shiffrin’s ninth win of the season.USGS: 3.7 magnitude earthquake recorded in Oklahoma
+This was Shiffrin’s ninth win of the season.Futey named New Mexico Cross Country Player of the Year

 Vonn was 33 when she got to 82.
 If Shiffrin continues to compete at this level for many more years, she could set her own standard, which could be well above 100 wins.